apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

   (because of some minor bugs in Fulcrum Security 1.1.0, which should be fixed in v 1.1.1/Turbine 4.0)
   - LogoutAction is included (fixed getUserFromSession)
   - om stub classes are included (until configurable in schema with Torque version 2.1)
+  - (in SecureScreen) TurbineConfiguration returns a Commons configuration object, even if field is not assignable (will be fixed in Turbine 4.0, you can then assign e.g. to String instead)

 Quick Guide to using the new Turbine 4.0-M2 maven archetype